If you want to improve your golf game, you’d better fuel your body!

 The Birdie Bar increases your energy, stamina and stability—and is easy to take with you.
 Being able to add the proper fuel you need on the course will help you drive the ball farther and avoid the sand-trap of fatigue and injury.
 The Birdie Bar is also hassle-free!

 Unlike most sports bars, the Birdie Bar doesn’t have a sticky chocolate coating, so it won’t melt in your hands or in your golf bag.
 In fact, it’s ideal when you’re thinking of supplementing your food intake because it’s convenient, tastes great, and has the perfect blend of sugars, proteins, and carbs to fuel the needs of every golfer.

-Most people don’t think about the benefits of proper fuel with respect to brain activity—because they look for the physical perks instead, such as: improved performance and higher levels of energy.
-The specific components that are important for performance are: calories, carbohydrate, fats, fluids, vitamins, minerals, and protein.
+Most people don’t think about the benefits of proper fuel with respect to brain activity—because they look for physical perks instead, such as improved performance and higher levels of energy.
+The specific components that are important for performance are calories, carbohydrates, fats, fluids, vitamins, minerals, and protein.